Find Schools

 • Bridge Operator, Slip

-In the United States, there were 3,700 jobs for Bridge and Lock Tender in 2016.
+In 2016, there was an estimated number of 3,700 jobs in the United States for Bridge and Lock Tender.
 New jobs are being produced at a rate of 2.7% which is below the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Bridge and Lock Tender by 2026.
-Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.
+The BLS estimates 400 yearly job openings in this field.

 undefined